jasontaylordev/NorthwindTraders/README.md

 * [.NET Core SDK 2.1](https://www.microsoft.com/net/download/)

 ### Setup
-Follow these steps to get your development environment setup:
+Follow these steps to get your development environment set up:

   1. Clone the repository
   2. At the root directory, restore required packages by running: